Anterior cruciate ligament reconstruction: Background

-The Anterior Cruciate Ligament is the ligament that keeps the knee stable.
-Anterior Cruciate Ligament damage is a very common injury, especially among athletes.
-Anterior Cruciate Ligament Reconstruction (ACL) surgery is a common intervention.
-1 in every 3,000 American ruptures their ACL and between 100,000 and 300,000 reconstruction surgeries will be performed each year in the United States.
+The Anterior Cruciate Ligament (ACL) is the ligament that keeps the knee stable.
+ACL damage is a very common injury, especially among athletes.
+ACL Reconstruction surgery is a common intervention.
+There are approximately 200,000 ACL tears occurring annually and between 100,000 and 300,000 reconstruction surgeries will be performed each year in the United States.
 Around $500 million health care dollar will come from ACL injuries.
 ACL injuries can be categorized into groups- contact and non-contact based on the nature of the injury Contact injuries occur when a person or object come into contact with the knee causing the ligament to tear.
-However, non-contact tears typically occur during the following movements: decelerating, cutting, or landing from a jump.
+ACL injuries are commonly non-contact injuries, which occur during rapid changes of velocity or direction, like pivoting, twisting and poor landing biomechanics.
 ACL injury is 4-6 times higher in females than in males.
 ACL injuries account for a quarter of all knee injuries in the high school population.
 An increased Q angle and hormonal differences are a few causes of the gender disparity in ACL tear rates.